raamponsah/BigSteps/README.md

 Bigsteps will handle everything

 ### Classes for style
 The styling offered is minimal.
-You just need to know what classes you would link to style.
+You just need to know what classes you would like to style.

 **.steps-container**
 This is the parent container.
 By default it is styled to display flex;